PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Experiment Set-Up

 \subsection{Models}

-For graph construction (Memorize--pipeline) and information search (QA--pipeline) a series of 7B/8B and largesize ($\gg$ 14B) models is selected to compare its performance capabilities in solving such tasks: Qwen2.5 7B, DeepSeek R1 7B, Llama3.1 8B, GPT4o--min and DeepSeek V3.
-To produce vector representations (embeddings) of processing text--data (in natural language) multilingual E5large--model \cite{wang2024textembeddingsweaklysupervisedcontrastive} from the Hugging Face repository~\footnote{https://huggingface.co/intfloat/multilingual-e5-small} is used.
+For memory graph construction (Memorize pipeline) and information retrieval (QA pipeline), we evaluate a series of 7B/8B and large-scale ($\gg$ 14B) language models to assess their performance on these tasks.
+The selected models include Qwen2.5 7B, DeepSeek R1 7B, Llama3.1 8B, GPT-4o-mini, and DeepSeek V3.
+To generate vector representations (embeddings) of natural language text data, we employ the multilingual E5-small model\footnote{https://huggingface.co/intfloat/multilingual-e5-small}.